minorg/minorgordon.net/_posts/2021-07-30-mike-gordon.md

 ---
+categories: [learning]
+date:   2021-07-30
+description: Rediscovering Professor Gordon's web site
 layout: post
 title:  "Mike Gordon"
-date:   2021-07-30
-description: Rediscovering Professor Gordon's web site
 ---

 This week I read ["A history of Haskell: being lazy with class"](https://dl.acm.org/doi/10.1145/1238844.1238856), a long paper from the third History of Programming Languages conference in 2007.
 (Simon Peyton-Jones gave the [accompanying talk](https://www.microsoft.com/en-us/research/publication/a-history-of-haskell-being-lazy-with-class/) at the conference.
 His talks are awesome.)